httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 User agents MAY ignore Set-Cookie header fields based on response status codes or the user agent's cookie policy (see {{ignoring-cookies}}).

+Note: A cookie's octets MUST be processed as {{USASCII}} characters.
+While it's possible a non-HTTP API could pass a set-cookie-string with one or more non-{{USASCII}} characters, no attempt should be made to interpret these octets as anything other than {{USASCII}} characters.

 ## Examples

 Using the Set-Cookie header field, a server can send the user agent a short string